magicrootZ/wiki_code_challenge_rtu/README.md

 Run redis (through the terminal).

     redis-server

+If you do not want to view any output from the redis-server and run it as a background process, run:

+    redis-server > /dev/null &

 To run the app you'll first need to fetch wikipedia updates from IRC and feed them to redis.
 After some trial and error, in order to stably execute